lpronovost/rna-seq-differential-expression/README.md

 ## Results

-Differential expression analysis identified hundreds of genes at a 5% FDR threshold, consistent with independent benchmarking of this dataset using comparable methods.
-GO enrichment revealed biologically interpretable terms that were robust across both the unadjusted and lane-adjusted models.
+RNA-seq differential expression analysis identified 935 DE genes at a 5% FDR threshold using a voom + limma pipeline, reduced to 619 DE genes after adjusting for sequencing lane as a batch effect.
+GO enrichment with goseq identified terms consistent with known strain-specific biology, with extracellular space and extracellular region appearing robustly across both the unadjusted and lane-adjusted models.

 ## References